 Bob Edwards has made a career of being the calm choice on the radio dial.
-He was the host of “The Bob Edwards Show” on Sirius XM Radio and “Bob Edwards Weekend,” distributed to public radio stations by Public Radio International (PRI).
+He was the host of “The Bob Edwards Show” on Sirius XM Satellite Radio and “Bob Edwards Weekend,” distributed to public radio stations by Public Radio International (PRI).
 Both programs featured in-depth interviews with newsmakers, journalists, entertainers and other compelling figures.

 Before joining Sirius XM, Edwards hosted "Morning Edition" on National Public Radio (NPR) for 24-and-a-half years, attracting more than 13 million listeners weekly.
 He joined NPR in 1974 and was co-host of NPR’s evening news magazine, “All Things Considered,” until 1979 when he helped launch “Morning Edition.”